-Gun Violence Protestors Shut Down Chicago Freeway
+Gun Violence Protesters Shut Down Chicago Freeway

-Protestors marching against gun violence shut down the Dan Ryan Freeway in Chicago this Saturday.
+Protesters marching against gun violence shut down the Dan Ryan Freeway in Chicago this Saturday.
 According to CNN, the march was lead by Rev. Michael Pfleger of St. Sabina Catholic Church.
 The march was only supposed to take up two lanes of the highway, but after Rev. Pfelger and other protesters including Rev. Jesse Jackson negotiated with the police, they relented.
 Illinois state police shut down all lanes, and demonstrators marched across northbound lanes of the Dan Ryan.

 Rev. Jesse Jackson stated that “We will not march on the side of the highway.
 We’re marching on the highway,” said Jackson.

-According to the Chicago Tribune, Chicago Mayor Rahm Emmanuel endorsed the protests and said he thought allowing the protestors to march down the Dan Ryan was a good idea.
+According to the Chicago Tribune, Chicago Mayor Rahm Emmanuel endorsed the protests and said he thought allowing the protesters to march down the Dan Ryan was a good idea.
 “They should be allowed [on the Dan Ryan], yes, because they’re going to be talking about anti-violence.”

 Traffic on I-94 was at a standstill, with some people choosing to leave their cars.
 Traffic resumed shortly after 12:30 CT, and northbound traffic resumed.